Does ZeroEntropy support EU-only processing, and how do I select the EU instance when creating the project?

 Steps:

-What’s the difference between the EU instance and the default ZeroEntropy API?
+Is there any difference in capabilities between the EU instance and the global instance?

 Expanded Explanation: